by Cynthia Chow

-Details on how to win a copy of this book at the end of the review.
+Details on how to win a copy of this book at the end of the review & links to purchase it.

 ➡ switch to KingsRiverLife.com for this week's issue ⬅

-To enter to win a copy of The Seat of Magic, simply email KRL at krlcontests@gmail[dot]com by replacing the [dot] with a period, and with the subject line “Seat,” or comment on this article.
-A winner will be chosen August 23, 2014.
+To enter to win a copy of A Death at the Yoga Café, simply email KRL at krlcontests@gmail[dot]com by replacing the [dot] with a period, and with the subject line “yoga,” or comment on this article.
+A winner will be chosen January 28, 2017.
 U.S. residents only.
 If entering via email please included your mailing address.

 You can use these links to purchase the book.
 If you have adblocker on you may not be able to see the Amazon link: